oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 ./build.sh domain1 weblogic welcome1  wluser1 wlpwd123
 cd ../..
 ```
-A docker image `domain1-image:1.0` will be created. `weblogic` and `welcome1` are the domain's admin user name and password. `wluser1` and  `wlpwd123` are username and password of mysql database.
-The database name is the same as the domain name so the database used by `domain1` is `domain1`.
+A docker image `domain1-image:1.0` will be created.
+Note that the database name is the same as the domain name.

 The domain configuration is burned into the image.
 What's in the domain configuration?
 - One data source, one JDBC store, one JMS server and a JMS module.
 All the resources are deployed to the cluster.
 - Two web applications deployed to cluster: test-webapp and wls-exporter.

-Check the exporter configuration [exporter-config.yaml](../dashboard/exporter-config.yaml).

 ### Deploy the Domain Resource
 Create a secret for WLS admin credential.